Osteoarthritis

 The most prevalent therapies for osteoarthritis are:

-• Medication: OTC pain medications can help reduce discomfort and inflammation.
+- Medication: OTC pain medications can help reduce discomfort and inflammation.
 You may require orally administered medication or topical pain medications (creams, ointments, or patches applied to your skin around the damaged joints).
 The medications commonly used to treat osteoarthritis have little effect on the condition itself, although they can assist in alleviating symptoms such as pain and stiffness.

-• NSAID creams and gels.
+- NSAID creams and gels.

 Nonsteroidal anti-inflammatory medicines (NSAIDs) are lotions, gels, or patches that can be applied directly to the skin.
 Ibuprofen and diclofenac gels are sold over the counter in pharmacies and supermarkets.
 Others, such as ketoprofen, are only available by prescription.
-Creams, gels, or patches function well for some joints, like the knees and hands, but may not work as well for joints like the hips that are deeper under the skin.
+Creams, gels, or patches function well for some joints, like the knees and hands, but may not work as well for joints like the hips that are deeper under the skin. - Paracetamol

 Paracetamol is normally advised as the safest sort of pain reliever to start with.
 It’s preferable to take them before the pain gets too acute.
-Paracetamol is readily accessible over the counter at pharmacies and supermarkets, and there is no benefit to purchasing from more expensive brands.
+Paracetamol is readily accessible over the counter at pharmacies and supermarkets, and there is no benefit to purchasing from more expensive brands. - Nonsteroidal anti-inflammatory medications (NSAIDs)

 NSAID medications are often more potent painkillers than paracetamol.
 The most popular is ibuprofen, which is easily accessible over the counter at grocery and pharmacy shops.
-You can try these for 5-10 days; if they don’t work after that, they’re unlikely to.
+You can try these for 5-10 days; if they don’t work after that, they’re unlikely to. - If you require them, your doctor might prescribe: To lessen the risk of ulcers and bleeding in the gut, consider using higher dosages of ibuprofen, stronger NSAIDs like naproxen or diclofenac, or newer NSAIDs like celecoxib or etoricoxib.

 If your doctor recommends an NSAID, he or she will most likely also prescribe a proton pump inhibitor (PPI) to protect the gut.
-PPIs include omeprazole and lansoprazole.
+PPIs include omeprazole and lansoprazole. - Hyaluronic acid injections

 Hyaluronic acid, also known as hyaluronan, is a naturally occurring lubricant and shock absorber in joint fluid.
 Hyaluronic acid injections have been used to treat osteoarthritis of the knee.
 The treatment is now unavailable on the NHS due to contradicting research results on its long-term effectiveness.
 However, the treatment is only provided privately.